-Self-Proctored Applicant Instructions and Acknowledgment
+Self-Proctored Applicant Instructions and Acknowledgment FCMB-SP-08-2017-B

-FCMB-SP-08-2017-B
+Certification Board:

-Certification Board: Exam Ctrl # / Applicant:
+Exam Ctrl # / Applicant:

 Applicant: Address Date:

 Dear Applicant,

-cation Management Board of the IAI, we would like to thank you for osed in a separate envelope you will find the recert test, which is the cocess, and we wish you well.
+On behalf of the Forensic Certification Management Board of the IAI, we would like to thank you for applying for recertification.
+Enclosed in a separate envelope you will find the recert test, which is the final step of the recertification process, and we wish you well.

-Please adhere to the following p rocedures:
+Please adhere to the following procedures:

-en book process.
-Throughout the comprehensive testing process t supporting/reference material/textbooks, electronic device(s) or ha
+Certification testing is NOT an open book process.
+Throughout the comprehensive testing process the applicant may not have/use any supporting/reference material/textbooks, electronic device(s) or have internet/intranet access.

 Special Instructions:

-Took Times
+Test Type:

-Test Type: Applicant Cignotons Continu
+Applica ant Signature Section

-The test must be returned in th Applicant Signature Section te envelope that it came in and sealed upon completion of the tes
+The test must be retu urned in the envelope that it came in and sea led upon completion of th ne test.

-1) By signing below, the applica information to interested particinformation as described in the 2) Special instructions were reamarks on the answer sheet, and 3) I further agree that I will not nt acknowledges that the FCMB or Certification Board may release es regarding the certification status of the applicant and any additio FCMB Program Manual, Section 7.0. d, understood, and complied with.
-I have opened this test, made the
+1) By signing below, the applicant acknowledges that the FCMB or Certification Board may release information to interested parties regarding the certification status of the applicant and any additional information as described in the FCMB Program Manual, Section 7.0.

-process. or use any unauthorized alus while completing the examination
+2) Special instructions were read, understood, and complied with.
+I have opened this test, made the marks on the answer sheet, and resealed this test.

-igned: Date
+3) I further agree that I will not reveal or share the contents of testing material.
+I will not participate in fraudulent test taking practices or use any unauthorized aids while completing the examination process.